 Mathilde Mondon-Navazo obtained a PhD degree at the University Sorbonne Nouvelle – Paris 3 (France) and at the Federal University of Rio Grande do Sul (Brazil) in the frame of a co-tutorship.
-In her thesis, she analysed the hybrid situation of economically dependent self-employed workers, who combine a legal independence with an economic dependence upon a single client.
+In her doctoral research, she analysed the hybrid situation of economically dependent self-employed workers, who combine a legal independence with an economic dependence upon a single client.
 She compared their working conditions and professional trajectories to understand the social significance of this emerging figure, in both the French and Brazilian contexts.